Clickadelic/taskboard.tobias-hopp.de/README.md

-# Getting Started with Create React App
+# React Dashboard with Tailwind

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a React Dashboard Template, build with Tailwind CSS.

 ## Available Scripts